 The work of eminent architect Charles Rennie Mackintosh is dotted all over the city.
-You can dine in style and delve into the history of his work at Mackintosh at the Willow, which features a 200-seat restaurant, tea rooms and a visitor centre.
+You can dine in style and delve into the history of his work at Mackintosh at the Willow, which features a restaurant, tea rooms and a visitor centre.

 Style Mile, the area between Buchanan Street, Argyle Street and the Merchant City is packed full of independent boutiques and vintage fashion venues, while Sloans Market and Merchant Square Craft Market are a must for shopaholics.